alemar11/ios-watchos-tvos-macos-resources/README.md

 * [PictureInPicture](https://github.com/malt03/PictureInPicture)
 * [PullUpController](https://github.com/MarioIannotta/PullUpController) - Pull up controller with multiple sticky points like in iOS Maps.
 * [SandboxBrowser](https://github.com/Joe0708/SandboxBrowser) - A simple iOS sandbox file browser, you can share files through AirDrop.
+* [ScrollingStackViewController](https://github.com/justeat/ScrollingStackViewController) - A view controller that uses root views of child view controllers as views in a UIStackView.
 * [ShelfView-iOS](https://github.com/tdscientist/ShelfView-iOS) - iOS custom view to display books on shelf.
 * [SIFloatingCollection_Swift](https://github.com/ProudOfZiggy/SIFloatingCollection_Swift) - SIFloatingCollection is a component that provides logic similar to Apple Music genres selection.
 * [SJSegmentedViewController](https://github.com/subinspathilettu/SJSegmentedViewController) - SJSegmentedScrollView is a light weight generic controller written in Swift 2.3.
 Its a simple customizable controller were you can integrate any number of ViewControllers into a segmented controller with a header view controller.